 Description And Comments

-Here you are (again), strapped into a seat with your feet dangling and blasted 200 feet up in the air and then allowed to partially free-fall back down.
-Imagine the midway game wherein a macho man swings a sledgehammer, propelling a metal sphere up a vertical shaft to ring a bell--on this ride, you're the metal sphere.
+Here you are, strapped into a seat with your feet dangling, blasted 200 feet up in the air, and then allowed to partially free-fall back down.
+Imagine the midway game wherein a muscled-up lunkhead swings a sledgehammer, propelling a metal sphere up a vertical shaft to ring a bell—on this ride, you’re the metal sphere.

-That prospect sounds worse than it actually is.
-The scariest part of the ride by far is the apprehension that builds as you sit, strapped in, waiting for the ride to launch.
-Blasting up and falling down are actually pleasant, with one exhilarating, fleeting moment of negative-G “airtime” at the top.
-Riders in chambers 3 and 4 get a great view of the park, while those in 1 and 2 look out over I-4 and International Drive.
+That prospect sounds worse than it actually is—the scariest part of the ride by far is the apprehension that builds as you sit, strapped in, waiting for the ride to launch.
+Blasting up and falling down are actually pleasant, with one exhilarating, fleeting moment of negative-g “air time” at the top.
+Riders in chambers three and four get a great view of the park, while those in one and two look out over I-4 and International Drive.

 - This attraction participates in Universal Express.

 - This attraction has a Single Rider line.

 We’ve seen glaciers that move faster than the line for Doctor Doom’s Fearfall.
 If you want to ride without investing half a day, be one of the first to ride.
 If you’re on hand at opening time, being among the first isn’t too difficult (mainly because the nearby Wizarding World, Hulk, and Spider-Man attractions are bigger draws).
 Alternatively, the ride often has no wait near the end of the operating day, and the view is especially nice at night.

 Fortunately, as this reader discovered, Doctor Doom also has a singles line that’s nearly always open: